williamdam/Input-Validation-Kit-CPP/README.md

 	is a valid decimal number.
 	convertToInteger(string) - Takes a string arg and returns integer value.
+	To be used only after verifying isInteger(string) == true. convertToDecimal(string) - Takes a string arg and returns float value.
-	To be used only after verifying isInteger(string) == true. main.cpp - Contains main program file to demonstrate functionality of functions.
+	To be used only after verifying isDecimal(string) == true.

+main.cpp - Contains main program file to demonstrate functionality of functions.

 Dependencies